 Henry was born in March 1955.
 He studied Law at Magdalene College, Cambridge.
 Having graduated in 1977 he was called to the Bar (Middle Temple) where he served as a barrister for 8 years.

 Henry married Emma Whiteley in 1993 and they have a young son, Jamie.
-He is treasurer of the Lords and Commons Cricket Club, and outside Westminster enjoys country sports and golf.
+Henry is treasurer of the Lords and Commons Cricket Club, and outside Westminster enjoys country sports and golf.

 Over recent years, Henry has taken up three unpaid positions with foundations, including: Chairman of the Westminster Foundation for Democracy (http://www.wfd.org/), which is this country’s leading player in helping to build parliamentary and democratic institutions in fragile states; Chairman of the Parliamentary Research Unit (PRU) (https://www.pru.org.uk/) parliament’s leading research body which provides non-party political research to Conservative MPs and Peers; Co-Chairman of the 2015 Global Law Summit Ltd, (http://globallawsummit.com/), which was set up to organise last year’s large international law conference in London which celebrated 800 years of Magna Carta and promoted the UK’s world-beating legal services.

 Henry is also on the board of three small private sector companies, and an advisory board member of a private fund management partnership.